kardashin/E91_protocol/README.md

-There will be programs that simulate the quantum key distribution protocols.
+There will be programs that simulate some common quantum distribution protocols.

 QISKit is requiered to run.